With yet another win in the books, the Miami Heat turned their attention to the streak.

 And that two-game slide is what the Heat were talking about after beating Philly, not that 17-game roll the reigning NBA champions are currently enjoying.

-''Every team that has beaten us, especially since the break, we've tried to redeem ourselves and play a lot better,'' Wade said. ''Obviously the first game, they smacked ...
+''Every team that has beaten us, especially since the break, we've tried to redeem ourselves and play a lot better,'' Wade said. ''Obviously the first game, they smacked us pretty good.
+Second time, we ...